pace-neutrons/Horace/documentation/add/11a-sqw-compression-implement.md

    - nindex = irun + nrun*(idet-1 + ndet*(ien-1))
 where nrun, ndet and nen are the maximum values in the set of irun, idet and ien.
 Thus 4 fields are eliminated and 3 fields are compressed to 1, leaving 3 fields net.

+### Removal of zero signal pixels

+A significantly large number of pixles

 ## Implementation of compression